 This post may include affiliate links.
 Please read my disclosure policy.

-- Shredded Swiss cheese or gruyere cheese, better yet do a 50/50 mix
+- Cheese- Full fat shredded Swiss cheese or gruyere cheese, or better yet do a 50/50 mix.

-Finely diced onions, peppers, ham, and bacon make good additions.
-Fully cook your additions before adding to the breakfast casserole.
+Good additions include finely diced onions, peppers, ham, and bacon.
+Fully cook before adding to the breakfast casserole.

-Avoid additions that are chunky or high in water content like sausage, broccoli, or tomatoes.
+Avoid add-ins that are chunky or high in water content like sausage, broccoli, or tomatoes.
 They weigh down the casserole and prevent the eggs from achieving their perfect creamy consistency.

 While your oven is preheating prepare the casserole dish by greasing it with butter.
 The key to this breakfast egg bake is to layer the ingredients so it puffs up just the right amount.

-Beat together the eggs with salt, pepper, and dry mustard.
+- Beat together the eggs with salt, pepper, and dry mustard.
 The eggs should be fully combined and slightly frothy.
 You can use a whisk or a blender for this step.
-Pour the remaining milk/wine mixture over eggs.

 - Make sure your oven is fully preheated before placing the casserole in the oven.

-- Resist the urge to pre-assemble the casserole.
-To save time in the morning I shred my cheese and store tightly wrapped in the fridge.
-I crack the eggs into a mason jar and store them in the fridge.
-In the morning I add the spices.
+- Crack the eggs into a mason jar and store them in the fridge.
+In the morning add the spices.
 Tightly screw the cap on and give it a good shake to combine.

 - The recipe calls for swiss cheese but my favorite is a 50/50 mix of swiss and gruyere.